 New England is a great place to go antiquing.
-Both of the Two Drifters grew up in the south, and it surprises us how many antique shops we’ve found all over Vermont and New Hampshire.
+We’re always surprised at the number of antique shops to be found all over Vermont and New Hampshire.

 Well, if you love searching for treasures of the past, we found the trove.
 In Quechee Gorge Village (the same place where you can sample Cabot cheese) is an enormous antiques mall.
 Several floors are filled with antique items of all kinds.

-It’s a fascinating spot to walk around in.
-Our recent trip to Woodstock left us with some bad weather–exploring this antiques mall was a perfect rainy day activity!
+It’s a fascinating place to walk around in.
+On our recent trip to Woodstock, we ran into some bad weather–exploring this antiques mall was a perfect rainy-day activity!

-After you’ve explore the antiques for a while, head down to the end of the shopping center and visit Vermont Spirits.
+After you’ve explored the antiques for a while, head down to the end of the shopping center and visit Vermont Spirits.
 There you can sample Vermont-made whisky, gin, bourbon, and more.

 A free tasting lets you try four different spirits.
 Get ready to feel the burn a bit, but they are delicious.
 We liked the 1791 Cocktail, which had a fruity touch.